 - 4.3.1 Parks are vital public spaces connecting to a broader public realm network.
-A variety of park space shall be provided that meets the needs of residents and enables opportunities for passive and active recreation. - 4.3.2 The parks system includes Neighbourhood Parks, parkettes, urban squares, and a trail network.
+A variety of park space shall be provided to meet the needs of residents and enable opportunities for passive and active recreation. - 4.3.2 The parks system includes parkettes, urban squares, and a trail network.
 Parks are located throughout the community to ensure that residents are within a short walking distance of an open space.
 This encourages daily physical activity and creates a central focus and gathering space for the community. - 4.3.3 The trails system includes multi-use paths for pedestrians and cyclists that are separated from vehicular traffic.
-The trails system connects the parks and open spaces within the community, as well as connecting to existing trails outside of the community.
+The trails system connects the parks and open spaces within the community, as well as connecting to existing trails outside of the community, such as the Waterfront Trail.